mopidy/mopidy/docs/debian.rst

       sudo service mopidy status

-- Mopidy installed from a Debian package can use both Mopidy extensions installed both from Debian packages and extensions installed with pip.
+- Mopidy installed from a Debian package can use Mopidy extensions installed both from Debian packages and with pip.
 This has always been the case.

   Mopidy installed with pip can use extensions installed with pip, but not extensions installed from a Debian package released before August 2015.